 How to use personas to create user-centred digital experiences

-A persona is a fictional character who embodies certain essential characteristics of a particular subset of the users of a product or service.
+A persona is an archetypal character who embodies certain essential characteristics such as behaviours, motivations and goals of a particular subset of the users of a product or service.

-Product or service designers aim to meet the needs of all potential users but obviously trying to keep in mind hundreds, thousands or even millions of individuals is an impossible task.
+For Product, UX, or Service designers, the aim is to meet the needs of all potential users but obviously trying to keep in mind hundreds, thousands or even millions of individuals is an impossible task.
 Personas, by grouping together large swathes of different users by their goals, needs and behaviours, let designers concentrate on a manageable and memorable cast of characters.
+They provide project teams with a tool to help inform decisions such as product features and priorities, interactions & navigation and align stakeholders and goals (where necessary).

-A persona is definitely not a real user.
-I think this is why personas are criticised outside of UX and digital circles.
+A persona is definitely not one, actual user (this is one of the reasons why personas are criticised outside of UX and digital circles).
 To be clear – we’re not trying to reduce living, breathing human beings down into a one-pager about goals and needs.
 They’re a tool to help us think about our users, that’s all.

 What are the benefits of personas and why they are so important?

-- Personas help keep the team focused on the target audience.
+- Personas help keep the team focused, acting as a reference point to the target audience.

-- They aid understanding of the pain-points of your audience – where you need to pay particular attention to their needs.
+- They aid understanding of the pain-points of your audience – where you need to pay particular attention to their needs (this is especially useful when you’re beginning to think about your content strategy)

 - They are the basis of building user-centred empathy maps and user journeys.